swfiua/80days/stories/index.rst

 Some ideas include:

 * Around Bermuda Bus in 80 days: how many miles can you clock up on Bermuda bus and ferry in 80 days?
 * Bermuda football: is there any interest from the Bermuda football and cricket clubs in running a competition?
+* Something related to the upcoming America's Cup

 Help and mentoring
 ==================